tinyhumansai/example-customer-support/README.md

-# Robylon.ai x Neocortex — Customer Support POC
+# Customer Support POC

 AI-powered customer support demo using the **Neocortex Memory SDK** (`tinyhumansai`).
-Built for the Robylon.ai pitch to demonstrate how memory-backed AI agents handle real support scenarios for a fictional SaaS product, **CloudSync Pro**.
+Built to demonstrate how memory-backed AI agents handle real support scenarios for a fictional SaaS product, **CloudSync Pro**.

 ## Use Cases